pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

     --beam 1 \
     --energy 6.5 \
     --nat_tunes 62.31 60.32 \
-    --modifiers path/to/opticsfile \
+    --modifiers /afs/cern.ch/eng/lhc/optics/runII/2018/PROTON/opticsfile.22 \
     --outputdir lhc_model
 ```

 !!! bug "Specifying Paths"
     At the moment, some issues may arise down the line when specifying input files with relative paths.
-    To ensure a seamless workflow, it is heavily recommended to use absolute paths.
+    To ensure a seamless workflow, it is recommended to use absolute paths.
     This will be dealt with in the next release.

 Some of these options belong to the `model_creator` itself, while others depend explicitely on the chosen machine, here the LHC.